-A journey to Greece might be out of the question this Easter, but a trip down memory lane to Easter celebrations of times past is always a great way to see where we’ve come from.
+A trip down memory lane to Easter celebrations of times past is always a great way to see where we’ve come from.

 Running through issues of Neos Kosmos from the 1970s, we remembered the hey day of Greek migration as a rush of migrants from Greece and Cyprus inundated Australia.
 As a result, Orthodox celebrations were plentiful.

 The photos show visits by numerous top Greek performers such as Stamatis Kokotas and Manolis Angelopoulos, who enjoyed a great popularity among Greek Australians.